LED-backlit LCD: LED arrangements

 Additionally a special diffusion panel (light guide plate, LGP) is often used to spread the light evenly behind the screen.

 The local dimming method of backlighting allows to dynamically control the level of light intensity of specific areas of darkness on the screen, resulting in much higher dynamic-contrast ratios, though at the cost of less detail in small, bright objects on a dark background, such as star fields or shadow details.

 A 2016 study by the University of California (Berkeley) suggests that the subjectively perceived visual enhancement with common contrast source material levels off at about 60 LCD local dimming zones.

+In 2025 RTINGS.com found in accelerated longevity tests that edge-lit TVs were more prone to quicker failure than direct-lit panels (especially during non-stop usage) due to the heat of the LEDs being more concentrated and intense than direct-lit panels, making them more prone to panel cracking and warping and thus LED burnouts and failures.

 Technology

 LED-backlit LCDs are not self-illuminating (unlike pure-LED systems).
 There are several methods of backlighting an LCD panel using LEDs, including the use of either white or RGB (Red, Green, and Blue) LED arrays behind the panel and edge-LED lighting (which uses white LEDs around the inside frame of the TV and a light-diffusion panel to spread the light evenly behind the LCD panel).
 Variations in LED backlighting offer different benefits.
 The first commercial full-array LED-backlit LCD TV was the Sony Qualia 005 (introduced in 2004), which used RGB LED arrays to produce a color gamut about twice that of a conventional CCFL LCD television.
 This was possible because red, green and blue LEDs have sharp spectral peaks which (combined with the LCD panel filters) result in significantly less bleed-through to adjacent color channels.
 Unwanted bleed-through channels do not "whiten" the desired color as much, resulting in a larger gamut.
 RGB LED technology continues to be used on Sony BRAVIA LCD models.
 LED backlighting using white LEDs produces a broader spectrum source feeding the individual LCD panel filters (similar to CCFL sources), resulting in a more limited display gamut than RGB LEDs at lower cost.